binqingwei/github-slideshow/_posts/0000-01-02-binqingwei.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "I can change my feature branch!"
 ---
 Your text
 Use the left arrow to go back!